 Since the resurgence in C++ interest after C++11 and C++14, the committee has been moving quickly to further improve the language.

 This resulted in C++17, the next large revision, in December last year.

 C++17 brings many new changes, including template deduction of constructors, inline variables, preprocessor directives for checking header availability, improved constant evaluation for template arguments, parallel STL algorithms, a union type (std::variant), and many other library improvements including std::string_view.
 Anecdotally, string_view is one of the most-discussed C++17 topics in programming forums.

 Where is C++Builder today?

 C++Builder’s ancestor products, Turbo C++ and Borland C++, were key to the foundations of C++, the development of the STL, and the first revisions of the standard.

 Today, C++Builder supports modern C++11, and support for C++17 is in development.
-C++Builder has also innovated a number of C++ extensions, such as __closure to capture an object-method pointer (considerably more flexibly than the combination std::func and std::bind), and __property for abstracting object’s logical, non-field-backed, properties - these can be backed by methods, have default values, and can be used for RTTI reflection and streaming.
+C++Builder has also innovated a number of C++ extensions, such as __closure to capture an object-method pointer (considerably more flexibly than the combination std::func and std::bind), and __property for abstracting object’s logical, optionally-field-backed, properties - these can be backed by methods or fields, have default values, and can be used for RTTI reflection and streaming.
 Of course, these language features are completely optional and you can use pure C++ if you wish.
 These extensions enable some of our most powerful libraries, and work in combination with FireMonkey, a GPU-accelerated cross-platform UI framework; FireDAC, a very elegant cross-platform database technology supporting any database you need; and many other frameworks and features for app communication, visual design, and more.